-In my post "Plotting memory usage on console" the chart doesn't panned the data.
+In my post "Plotting memory usage on console" the chart doesn't pan the data.

 Now, using a named pipe, the effect got a little bit nicer.